cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/configuration.md

 - `concurrency` (`int`) (default: `50000`):

-  A best effort maximum number of Go routines to use.
+  The best effort maximum number of Go routines to use.
 Lower this number to reduce memory usage.

 - `initialization_concurrency` (`int`) (default: `4`)